Feedback

 AMTC 214Automotive Drivetrains15 CR REELF

 Introduces hydraulic principle of pressure and force multiplication, operation, diagnosis and repair of automotive automatic transmissions and transaxles.
 Presents the theory of operation, diagnosis and repair of clutches, manual transmission/transaxles, drivelines, drive axles and transfer cases.
 Covers all of the mechanical components used to transfer power from the engine to the drive wheels - both 2 and 4 wheel drive.
+Lab hours are required for this course.

 Prerequisite: AMTC 104 or Instructor Permission